 - Can a person be cured of this?
 Can it go away?

 - Yes.
 One form of atrial fibrillation that is treatable is so-called paroxysmal atrial fibrillation.
 This form of atrial fibrillation is more common in younger people and in people without serious underlying structural heart disease.
 In fact, this form of atrial fibrillation often occurs without any other underlying heart disease present.
 This paroxysmal form occurs when episodes of atrial fibrillation come for a short period of time and go away suddenly, to return later.
 This form is often associated with frequent extra beats in the atrium.
 In the electrophysiology laboratory, much the same kind of a place as a cardiac catheterization laboratory, catheters with electrodes on the tips can be placed into the heart to "map" the initiation of atrial fibrillation.
 The technology in this regard is advancing rapidly.
 Much of this form of atrial fibrillation originates from the pulmonary veins so the procedure is quite involved.
 It requires "transeptal puncture" to get the catheters to the left side of the heart.
 When the source is identified, an application of radiofrequency energy, or more recently, ultrasonic energy, is delivered to eliminate the spot creating the problem.
-For this form of atrial fibrillation, the success rate has been reported to be as high as 80 percent.
+For this form of atrial fibrillation, the success rate has been reported to be as high as 80%.

 If multiple applications of energy are delivered into the site that triggers atrial fibrillation and if these sites are from the pulmonary vein, then it is possible to cause blockage of the pulmonary vein and this is a very dangerous situation.
-I would not want to dissuade you from therapy since this therapy can be curative, but there are significant risks such that it would make sense to consider other therapies first to keep the rates low or to supress episodes of atrial fibrillation.
+I would not want to dissuade you from therapy since this therapy can be curative, but there are significant risks such that it would make sense to consider other therapies first to keep the rates low or to suppress episodes of atrial fibrillation.
 Atrial fibrillation also can be cured by a surgical procedure known as a MAZE procedure.
 Percutaneous approaches in the electrophysiology laboratory have been tried to recreate this MAZE procedure to cure atrial fibrillation in people who have it more chronically, or persistently, than a person who has paroxysmal atrial fibrillation.
 Atrial fibrillation can also go away on its own in some people.
-It tends to do this when there is a specific trigger such as coronary artery bypass surgery, hyperthyroidism, pericarditis, alcohol intoxication (or other stimulants such as some of the over-the-counter supplements, and even caffeine), other acute illnesses that cause extreme vomiting, and some conditions that lead to overexertion.
+It tends to do this when there is a specific trigger such as coronary artery bypass surgery, hyperthyroidism, pericarditis, alcohol intoxication (or other stimulants such as some of the over-the-counter supplements and even caffeine), other acute illnesses that cause extreme vomiting and some conditions that lead to overexertion.

 - Is it safe to work out with this condition?